open-telemetry/oteps/text/0000-template.md

     // a metric.
 If a metric name matches a schedule's patterns, then the metric
     // adopts the configuration specified by the schedule.

-    // For now, there can only be one Schedule message Schedule {
+    // For now, there can only be one Schedule.
+Since we export all metrics at
+    // the same time, this Schedule should apply to all metrics. message Schedule {

       // A light-weight pattern that can match 1 or more